 Tip # 5 – Handy snacks

-Allow your kids to snack while they are working as this will limit angry outbursts and distraction.
+Allow your kids to snack while they are working as this will limit angry outbursts and distractions.
 Little plates of fruit or nuts that can be kept at easy reach.
 This will limit the whinging for food.

 It is also good to keep energy levels up and reduce tiredness.